Interview: Actor & Gustaffson Frontman Andrew Gower

 Sutton Manor, St Helens, WA9 4BE

-8. Inglenook Farm
+8. Things to do in Inglenook Farm

 The farm is ideal for a relaxing family day out, kids will love the farm’s animals, which include a pair of Shetland ponies, goats, ducks, peacocks and chickens.
 The land is also used to grow chamomile and lavender for essential oils, which are distilled on site.